Selsey Abbey: Historical context

 The traditional founder (Note: It is possible that Wilfrid used a pre-existing monastery as the site of his abbey, rather than build from scratch.)of Selsey Abbey is given as St Wilfrid of Northumbria.
 Wilfrid had spent most of his career in exile having quarrelled with various kings and bishops.The exiled Wilfrid arrived in the kingdom of the South Saxons in 681 and remained there for five years evangelising and baptising the people.
 The account given by Wilfrid's biographer Stephen of Ripon in his Vita Sancti Wilfrithi ("Life of Saint Wilfrid") infers that all of the South Saxons were pagan.
 The historian David Peter Kirby suggests that Stephen's "Life of Wilfrid" was extremely partisan, as its purpose was to magnify Wilfrid as well as vindicate him.
 Bede's "Ecclesiastical History" takes a more nuanced view than "Life".
 Modern academics have suggested that this ambiguity is because Bede did not approve of Wilfrid and did not simply copy Stephen's "Life".
-Henry Mayr-Harting writes that it would have been easy for Bede just to copy from Stephen's "Life" into his own "Ecclesiastical History", but experience equipped him to deal with the "difficulty of sources".
+Henry Mayr-Harting writes that it would have been easy for Bede just to copy from Stephen's "Life" into his own "Ecclesiastical History", but experience equipped him to deal with the "difficulty of sources", Mayr-Harting also suggests that Bede would have had an independent source of information about Wilfrid, specifically from his scholarly friend Acca, the Bishop of Hexham.

 The "Ecclesiastical History" says that the local king Æðelwealh and his wife Eafe plus the leading thegns and soldiers had already been baptised in Mercia; he then goes on to say that only Queen Eafe was baptised.
 (Note: Eafe parents were Christian so it is unlikely that she needed converting as she would heve been baptised from birth.)
 Also when Wilfrid arrived in Sussex, there was a small community of five or six Irish monks (Note: It would not have been unusual to have found Irish monks in Sussex as during this period it was common to follow the Doctrine of Peregrinatio, a self-imposed exile to serve God.
 The early Christian and medieval idea of estrangement, of peregrinatio, which is of biblical origin, found in for instance, in the 'Second Letter to the Corinthians', in the 'First Letter of St Peter', and in 'Hebrews', as well as in the Old Testament, was a conception which saw true Christians as a band of strangers, of pilgrims, wending their way through the terrestrial world; it was an idea of homelessness or exile in this world, because of the latter's imperfect, preliminary condition and because of a desire to serve only God, by cutting all lesser ties.
 Also, the South of England generally was part of the overland route for the Irish travelling to the continent.) led by Dicul in Bosham; however according to Bede they had made little headway in evangelising the local people.